 According to the Australian Mesothelioma Registry, 641 Australians died from mesothelioma in 2014.
 This is despite the government banning asbestos for use in construction since the 1980s.

-Mesothelioma is caused by asbestos inhalation.
-Asbestos inhalation causes many diseases, including asbestosis and lung cancer.
+Asbestos inhalation causes many diseases, including asbestosis, mesothelioma and lung cancer.

 The illness or death of a loved one due to asbestosis can tear families apart.
 This may cause uncertainty over finances if that person earned a majority of the household income.

 You may also feel the pinch of medical bills, mortgage repayments and other obligations that leave you out of pocket.

 Lawyers Direct can help you claim compensation if you or a loved one has fallen ill, or died from asbestos-related illness.

 We deal all types of Asbestos claims on a No Win No Fee basis, which means you won’t be out of pocket if your claim is unsuccessful.

 Your lawyer will notify you if your case qualifies for a ‘no win, no fee’ arrangement.